SumiSastri/dev-blogs/docs/programming-database-design/part1-db-design-importance.md

 Overall, effective data design ensures that data systems operate efficiently, remain reliable under load, and can adapt to changing requirements over time.

 Database design is a foundational component of reliable and scalable data systems.
-A well-structured design ensures data integrity, minimizes redundancy, and supports efficient access and future growth.
+A well-structured design ensures data integrity, minimises redundancy, and supports efficient access and future growth.

 By applying best practices such as normalization, clear data modeling, appropriate indexing, and strong integrity constraints, organizations can build robust relational databases that meet both operational and analytical needs.